Bira/octopus-carnival/_drafts/wir-mm-4e-ogre.md

 math make this one have the same attack bonus and damage.
 The only difference in their basic stats are the 21 extra HP and defenses 1 point higher.
-You can still have that not-quite-boss fight using the Ogre Savage as written, only you might only want to use one of them backed up by a troupe of weaker minions.
+You can still have that not-quite-boss fight using the Ogre Savage as written, only you might want to use one of them backed up by a troupe of weaker minions.
 Their lack of ranged attacks might mitigate their extra power depending on your party composition.

 ### Ogre Hunter (MV)